superfly/docs/reference/load-balancing.html.md

 nav: firecracker
 ---

-[Fly Proxy](/docs/reference/fly-proxy) routes requests to individual Machines in you apps using a combination of concurrency settings specified on your app, current load, and closeness.
+[Fly Proxy](/docs/reference/fly-proxy) routes requests to individual Machines in your apps using a combination of concurrency settings specified on your app, current load, and closeness.
 This page describes the details of load balancing traffic to your apps on Fly.io.

 ## Load balancing strategy